mikefizzled/Year-2-Game-Dev-An-Aussie-Adventure/README.md

 ## Documentation

 Additional project materials are included in the repository:
--  [An-Aussie-Adventure_Design-Document.pdf](/An%20Aussie%20Adventure%20-%20Design%20Document%20.pdf) — Initial concept and planning
+-  [An-Aussie-Adventure_Design-Document.pdf](An%20Aussie%20Adventure%20-%20Design%20Document.pdf) — Initial concept and planning
--  [An-Aussie-Adventure_Progress-Update.pdf](/An%20Aussie%20Adventure%20-%20Progress%20Report.pdfAn-Aussie-Adventure_Progress-Update.pdf) — Implementation reflection and progress report
+-  [An-Aussie-Adventure_Progress-Update.pdf](An%20Aussie%20Adventure%20-%20Progress%20Report.pdf) — Implementation reflection and progress report
 -  [Video Link — University Submission](https://www.youtube.com/watch?v=JxBjwgRBJCw)— Video demonstration and breakdown
-> *Note:* The university YouTube account may close without notice.
+> Note: The university YouTube account may close without notice.
 The videos are retained and could be reuploaded upon request.

 ---

 ## Project Status

 This repository represents the final academic version of *An Aussie Adventure*, tidied and verified in the latest Unity 2022.3 LTS release.
+Most planned systems were implemented, though several design ideas and stretch goals remain incomplete.
 Further development may continue in a separate repository.

 ---